Migration Period sword

 Surviving examples of these Merovingian-period swords have notably been found in the context of the Scandinavian Germanic Iron Age (Vendel period).

 Names and terminology

-There is no single term that can be reconstructed as having referred specifically to the spatha in Common Germanic.
+There is no single term that can be reconstructed as having referred specifically to the late Roman spatha in Common Germanic.
 There are a number of terms and epithets which refer to the sword, especially in Germanic poetry.